skiffos/SkiffOS/configs/allwinner/licheerv/README.md

-# Allwinner LicheeRV Dock
+# Sipeed LicheeRV Dock

-This configuration package series configures Buildroot to produce a BSP image for the Allwinner Nezha Risc-V Board (and similar).
+This configuration package series configures Buildroot to produce a BSP image for the Sipeed LicheeRV Dock Risc-V Board (and similar).

 **Note: this is a RISC-V architecture CPU, not all Docker images will support it.**